brunei-darussalam - peacebuilding

 Peace Journey

-“Through my fiscal portfolio, I oversee budget allocations, and wherever possible, we try to prioritise programs that directly benefit women and youth.
-For example, from 2018 to 2023, we allocated BND 22 million to youth development programs under the Ministry of Culture, Youth, and Sports (MCYS).
-Similarly, BND 3.7 million went to JAPEM for programs focused on women and children, including facilities like Rumah Kebajikan Anak-Anak.
-This safe space supports
+Through her fiscal portfolio, she oversees budget allocations, and wherever possible, the ministry tries to prioritise programs that directly benefit women and youth.
+For example, from 2018 to 2023, it allocated BND 22 million to youth development programs under the Ministry of Culture, Youth, and Sports (MCYS).
+Similarly, BND 3.7 million went to he Department of Community Development for programs focused on women and children, including facilities like Rumah Kebajikan Anak-Anak or Children’s Welfare Home.
+This safe space supports abused children and juveniles, providing shelter and rehabilitation.
+These initiatives aim to create environments where women and youth feel safe and empowered to thrive.

-“Internationally, we’ve collaborated on programs like the ASEAN-Korea IDEAs Project, which focuses on building the digital economy for women entrepreneurs.
-Through this initiative, we’re providing e-business training and resources, ensuring women have the tools to succeed in a competitive and digital-driven market.
-These efforts are part of a broader goal to promote inclusivity and ensure that women and youth, especially those from low-income families, have opportunities to grow and succeed.”
+Internationally, the ministry collaborated on programs like the ASEAN-Korea IDEAS Project, which focuses on building the digital economy for women entrepreneurs.
+Through this initiative, it provides e-business training and resources, ensuring women have the tools to succeed in a competitive and digital-driven market.
+These efforts are part of a broader goal to promote inclusivity and ensure that women and youth, especially those from low-income families, have opportunities to grow and succeed.

 Success Stories

-“In my role, I’ve seen how women leaders prioritize family-friendly policies and programs that directly benefit children and youth.
+In her role, she has seen how women leaders prioritise family-friendly policies and programs that directly benefit children and youth.
 For example, programs that provide safe spaces for children or empower women entrepreneurs often have a ripple effect, improving the well-being of entire communities.
 Women understand the importance of balancing professional and personal responsibilities, and this perspective is invaluable in policymaking.

 -